toptal/chewy/README.md

 ## Why chewy?

-* Index classes are independant from ORM/ODM models.
+* Multi-model indexes.

+  Index classes are independant from ORM/ODM models.
 Now implementing, e.g. cross-model autocomplete is much easier.
 You can just define index and work with it in object-oriented style.
 You can define several types for index - one per indexed model.

 * Every index is observable by all the related models.